Ariana Grande: 2015–2018: Dangerous Woman and Sweetener

-In August 2016, Grande performed a tribute to the late Whitney Houston on the season finale of the ABC television series Greatest Hits and headlined the opening night of the second annual Billboard Hot 100 Music Festival, performing a nearly hour-long set of her own songs.
-Aside from music, Grande filmed a commercial for T-Mobile that premiered in October 2016 and played Penny Pingleton in the NBC television broadcast Hairspray Live!, which aired in December 2016.
-The same month, Grande and Stevie Wonder appeared on the season finale of the US competition TV series The Voice, performing their collaboration "Faith" from the soundtrack of the 2016 animated film Sing.
-"Faith" was nominated for Best Original Song at the 74th Golden Globe Awards.
-At the end of the year, Grande participated in the Jingle Ball Tour 2016.
+Aside from music, Grande played Penny Pingleton in the NBC television broadcast Hairspray Live!, which aired in December 2016.
 Grande recorded the title track of the soundtrack for the 2017 live-action remake of Disney's 1991 animated film Beauty and the Beast.
 The recording was released as a duet with American singer John Legend in February 2017.
-The same month, Grande embarked on her third concert tour, the Dangerous Woman Tour, to promote the related album.
-On March 31, 2017, Calvin Harris released a song titled "Heatstroke" from his album Funk Wav Bounces Vol. 1, which featured Grande, Young Thug, and Pharrell Williams.
-On April 27, 2017, Norwegian DJ Cashmere Cat released the fifth song "Quit" from his debut album 9 featuring Grande.
+The same month, Grande embarked on her third concert tour, the Dangerous Woman Tour, to promote the album.

-On May 22, 2017, her concert at Manchester Arena was the target of a suicide bombing—a shrapnel-laden homemade bomb detonated by an Islamic extremist as people were leaving the arena.
-The Manchester Arena bombing caused 22 deaths and injured hundreds more.
+On May 22, 2017, her concert at Manchester Arena was the target of a suicide bombing.
+An Islamic extremist, motivated by Muslim casualties from US intervention in the Syrian Civil War, detonated a shrapnel-laden homemade bomb as people were leaving the arena.
+The Manchester Arena bombing, which occurred at the City Room, caused 22 deaths and injured hundreds more.
 Grande suspended the remainder of the tour and held a televised benefit concert, One Love Manchester, on June 4, helping to raise $23 million to aid the bombing's victims and affected families.
 The concert featured performances from Grande, as well as Liam Gallagher, Robbie Williams, Justin Bieber, Katy Perry, Miley Cyrus and other artists.
-To recognize her efforts, the Manchester City Council named Grande the first honorary citizen of Manchester.
+To recognize her efforts, the Manchester City Council named Grande the first honorary citizen of Manchester and, later in the year, she was reported to have declined an honorary UK damehood.
 The tour resumed on June 7 in Paris and ended in September 2017.

 In August 2017, Grande appeared in an Apple Music Carpool Karaoke episode, singing musical theatre songs with American entertainer Seth MacFarlane.
 In December 2017, Billboard magazine named her "Female Artist of the Year".